daniellehopedev/cloud-engineering-academy/cloudformation-project/README.md

 In this project, we are building out the architecture of the Bastion Host project using IaC with CloudFormation.

+The code for this is found in [vpc.yaml](/cloudformation-project/vpc.yaml)

 #### CloudFormation Architecture

 ![CloudFormation Architecture](./images/cloudformation-project-architecture.png)